Human Supervisor Workload Prediction: Lag Horizon Selection: Results

 Spearman correlations provide analysis of the similarity between the univariate or multivariate predictions and IMPRINT Pro, and were used to evaluate the models' performance.
+The Benjamini–Hochberg procedure was used for multi-comparison correction.
 Prior work established correlation values of $>0.7$ are considered high correlation, 0.5-0.69 are moderate, whereas correlation values below 0.5 are low, with values $<0.3$ regarded as negligible \cite{hinkle2003applied}.
 Moderate correlation values are deemed acceptable for prediction, with high correlation values preferred.
+The MATB environment primarily induced cognitive and visual workload.
 Cognitive, visual, auditory and overall workload predictions are presented using both univariate and multivariate methods, alongside minimum and maximum lag horizon analysis.
 The remaining workload components are excluded due to insufficient lag horizon differences, or low correlation values.

+The univariate and multivariate models were validated against a na\"ive persistence baseline model, shown in Tables \ref{tab:Univariate_corr} and \ref{tab:multivariate_corr}.
+Both approaches significantly outperformed the persistence model for all workload components, lag horizons and prediction horizons (p $<$ 0.05).
+Green cells in each table indicate the mean correlation values are $>$ 0.5, and therefore represent acceptable lag-prediction horizon pairs.